 Hugh was Managing Director of Lithgows Limited, an old Scottish family-owned business, and due to the diverse nature of the business, in aquaculture, boat building, ship repairs, renewable energy and property, he travelled extensively.
 After nearly 32 years of working for Lithgows Hugh left the company in 2011 and set up his own consultancy business.
 He is married to Lesley and they have two daughters, Jennifer and Jillian, both of whom attended St Columba’s, and both of whom are now lawyers.
 His hobbies are skiing, golf and salmon fishing.

 Hugh is a former Chairman of CBI Scotland, a former Vice Chairman of Scottish Enterprise Renfrewshire before its dissolution and a former member of the Greenock Academy School Board.
+In 2013 he was appointed a Deputy Lieutenant of Renfrewshire.
 He has been a Governor of St Columba’s School since 2001, during which he has sat on most of the key committees.
 This has given him a good knowledge of the School’s strengths and greatly assisted in identifying areas for improvement.

 Jo Halliday, BSocSc